-- 6.7.3 A weight compensator should be used during the breakout process whenever possible to prevent damage to the connection. - 6.7.4 Stop rotation immediately when the pin jumps inside the box.
-The use of a stabbing guide is required when lifting the pin out of the box.
-Lift the pin out slowly to avoid damage.
-Remove power tongs prior to separating the pin from the box connection. - 6.7.5 Install clean, dry thread protectors prior to pipe movement. - 6.8 Torque Monitoring Equipment - 6.8.1 The use of a computerized torque monitoring system is highly recommended for makeup of USS proprietary connections.
-The use of such equipment permanently records the makeup signature, shoulder torque, and final torque of each connection.
-It also gives the opportunity to evaluate the connection makeup prior to running the connection in the hole. - 6.8.1.1 Torque vs. Turn plots are preferred over Torque vs. Time plots.
+- 6.7.5 Install clean, dry thread protectors prior to pipe movement. - 6.8 Torque Monitoring Equipment - 6.8.1 The use of a computerized torque monitoring system is highly recommended for make-up of USS proprietary connections.
+The use of such equipment permanently records the make-up signature, shoulder torque, and final torque of each connection.
+It also gives the opportunity to evaluate the connection make-up prior to running the connection in the hole. - 6.8.1.1 Torque vs. Turn plots are preferred over Torque vs. Time plots.
 These plots shall be evaluated for signature characteristics.
 Any major anomalies shall require breakout of the connection.
-Inspection and repair of the connection, if needed, shall be conducted prior to the connection being re-made. - 6.8.2 Setup of torque monitoring equipment - 6.8.2.1 Minimum and maximum recommended makeup torques are listed on the USS connection performance sheet. - 6.8.2.2 Reference torque shall be set at 5% of the minimum recommended torque. - 6.8.2.3 Graph size and scale shall be set to produce a clear signature curve of the makeup.
-A maximum of two curves per sheet of paper are permitted on printed output. - 6.8.2.4 Minimum Shoulder Torque is 20% of minimum published makeup torque.
-Maximum Shoulder Torque is 80% of minimum published makeup torque.
+Inspection and repair of the connection, if needed, shall be conducted prior to the connection being re-made. - 6.8.2 Setup of torque monitoring equipment - 6.8.2.1 Minimum and maximum recommended make-up torques are listed on the USS connection performance sheet. - 6.8.2.2 Reference torque shall be set at 5% of the minimum recommended torque. - 6.8.2.3 Graph size and scale shall be set to produce a clear signature curve of the make-up.
+A maximum of two curves per sheet of paper are permitted on printed output. - Minimum Shoulder Torque is 20% of minimum published make-up torque.
+Maximum Shoulder Torque is 80% of minimum published make-up torque.